👋🏻 Hello there, I’m Nadine!

 Academic Background ✨

 My academic journey began with a Bachelor of Engineering (B.Eng.) in Software Engineering from Concordia University, where I built a strong foundation in problem-solving, critical thinking, and human-centered systems design.
-I’m now expanding on that foundation in my Master’s research at Concordia and Mila, under the supervision of Dr. Mirco Ravanelli and Dr. Marta Kersten-Oertel.
+I am now expanding on that foundation through my Master’s research at Concordia University and Mila, under the supervision of Dr. Mirco Ravanelli and Dr. Marta Kersten-Oertel, where I design clinically grounded AI systems that leverage speech as a biomarker across a range of physical and mental health conditions, with a focus on early detection, continuous monitoring, and equitable care delivery.
+I work closely with clinicians and researchers to ensure these systems are grounded in real-world workflows, co-designed with their users, and never positioned to replace clinician or human judgment.

-This work sits at the intersection of machine learning, medicine, and ethics — with an emphasis on building explainable, uncertainty-aware systems that can adapt to diverse patient populations.
-I’m especially passionate about creating technologies that prioritize collaboration over automation, and care over convenience.
+My work sits at the intersection of machine learning, medicine, and ethics, with an emphasis on building explainable, uncertainty-aware systems that can adapt to diverse patient populations.
+I am especially passionate about creating technologies that prioritize collaboration over automation, and care over convenience.
+As an advocate for social impact, I am driven by projects that use AI not just to optimize, but to care.

 Shaping Technology and Research with Ethics, Accountability, and Inclusion 🏛️